fltk-rs/fltk-rs/README.md

 Rust bindings for the FLTK Graphical User Interface library.
 Still in alpha.

-The FLTK crate is a crossplatform lightweight gui library which can be statically linked to produce small, self-contained and fast gui applications.
+The FLTK crate is a crossplatform lightweight gui library which can be statically linked to produce small ( < 1mb for a hello world application after stripping), self-contained (no dependencies) and fast gui applications.

 [Documentation](https://docs.rs/fltk)